- Jun 1, 2023

 Economic dependence: preventing abuse in B2B contracts

-Unlike in some other countries on our list, in Italy, economic dependence cannot be a decisive factor in declaring a worker an employee.
+In Italy, economic dependence does not necessarily mean that a worker is an employee.
 Around 8% of self-employed Italians are economically or otherwise dependent on a client.

-In 2022, Italy adopted amendments to its competition law to prevent the abuse of economic dependency.
-Now, if an Italian is working for a digital platform, financial dependence is assumed – the platform can try to prove its absence in court if necessary.
-Second, legislators introduced a non-exhaustive list of abusive practices, such as:
+In 2022, Italy adopted amendments to its competition law.
+They aim to prevent the abuse of economic dependency.
+Now, courts assume that Italians who work for digital platforms depend on them financially.
+The platform can try to prove the opposite.
+Legislators also introduced a list of abusive practices, such as:

-– Not providing enough information on the scope or quality of services required;
+– Not giving enough information on the amount or quality of requested services;

-– Requesting excessive unilateral services not justified by the nature of the performed activity;
+– Requesting services not justified by the nature of the activity;

-– Inhibiting or hindering the use of different service providers (like simultaneously working for several platforms), etc.
+– Preventing the use of different service providers.
+For example, working for several platforms.

 Contract employment in the UK